IAbeteEtMechante/Wikipedia_analysis_with_Hadoop/README.md

 ### Project Milestone 1

 Initially, we planned to divide the tasks by module and person:
-* Pierre: MapReduce
+* Pierre      -->   MapReduce
-* Patricia: analysis built on the resulting data from MapReduce
+* Patricia    -->   Analysis built on the resulting data from MapReduce
-* Duc: testing
+* Duc         -->   Testing

 However, due to time constraint of the project, the team switched to work jointly on each of those modules, because we understood our work was very interdependent.